sumotoy/RA8875/README.md

   - Correct use of Print, Write and Println
   - Correct use of setCursor to mimic LiquidCrystal library
   - Compatibility with alternative SPI pinouts on Teensy 3.x,Teensy LC, this will let you use it with Audio board!

-This beta version uses the new SPI Transaction library from Paul Stoffregen that it's included in Teensy 3 1.0.5 R20/2 IDE and Arduino 1.5.8/1.6.x as well, but can automatically downgrade to normal SPI library if not supported or force disable inside RA8875.h file.<br>

 #### About RA8875 chip